zachhhhh/WhisperLiveKit/README.md

 <a href="https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/badge/License-MIT-dark_green"></a>
 </p>

-## 🚀 Overview
+## Overview

 This project is based on [WhisperStreaming](https://github.com/ufal/whisper_streaming) and [SimulStreaming](https://github.com/ufal/SimulStreaming), allowing you to transcribe audio directly from your browser.
 WhisperLiveKit provides a complete backend solution for real-time speech transcription with a functional, simple and customizable frontend.
 Everything runs locally on your machine ✨

-### 🔄 Architecture
+### Architecture

 WhisperLiveKit consists of three main components:

 - **Frontend**: A basic html + JS interface that captures microphone audio and streams it to the backend via WebSockets.
-You can use and adapt the provided template at [whisperlivekit/web/live_transcription.html](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/web/live_transcription.html).
+You can use and adapt the [provided template](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/web/live_transcription.html).
 - **Backend (Web Server)**: A FastAPI-based WebSocket server that receives streamed audio data, processes it in real time, and returns transcriptions to the frontend.
 This is where the WebSocket logic and routing live.
 - **Core Backend (Library Logic)**: A server-agnostic core that handles audio processing, ASR, and diarization.
 It exposes reusable components that take in audio bytes and return transcriptions.

-### ✨ Key Features
+### Key Features

-- **🎙️ Real-time Transcription** - Locally (or on-prem) convert speech to text instantly as you speak
+- **Real-time Transcription** - Locally (or on-prem) convert speech to text instantly as you speak
-- **👥 Speaker Diarization** - Identify different speakers in real-time using [Diart](https://github.com/juanmc2005/diart)
+- **Speaker Diarization** - Identify different speakers in real-time using [Diart](https://github.com/juanmc2005/diart)
-- **🌐 Multi-User Support** - Handle multiple users simultaneously with a single backend/server
+- **Multi-User Support** - Handle multiple users simultaneously with a single backend/server
-- **🔇 Automatic Silence Chunking** – Automatically chunks when no audio is detected to limit buffer size
+- **Automatic Silence Chunking** – Automatically chunks when no audio is detected to limit buffer size
-- **✅ Confidence Validation** – Immediately validate high-confidence tokens for faster inference (WhisperStreaming only)
+- **Confidence Validation** – Immediately validate high-confidence tokens for faster inference (WhisperStreaming only)
-- **👁️ Buffering Preview** – Displays unvalidated transcription segments (not compatible with SimulStreaming yet)
+- **Buffering Preview** – Displays unvalidated transcription segments (not compatible with SimulStreaming yet)
-- **✒️ Punctuation-Based Speaker Splitting [BETA]** - Align speaker changes with natural sentence boundaries for more readable transcripts
+- **Punctuation-Based Speaker Splitting [BETA]** - Align speaker changes with natural sentence boundaries for more readable transcripts
-- **⚡ SimulStreaming Backend** - Ultra-low latency transcription using state-of-the-art AlignAtt policy.
+- **SimulStreaming Backend** - Ultra-low latency transcription using state-of-the-art AlignAtt policy.
 The code is not directly included in the repo : To use, please copy [simul_whisper](https://github.com/ufal/SimulStreaming/tree/main/simul_whisper) content into `whisperlivekit/simul_whisper` . ⚠️ You must comply with the [Polyform license](https://github.com/ufal/SimulStreaming/blob/main/LICENCE.txt)

-## 📖 Quick Start
+## Quick Start

 ```bash
 # Install the package